Clever/policies/cookie-notice.md

 ### 8\.
 CHANGES TO OUR COOKIE NOTICE

 Clever may modify or update this Cookie Notice from time to time so you should review this Cookie Notice periodically.

-This Cookie Notice is effective as of May 17, 2022.